 I tested out these specialty servers in the NordVPN review and found them to perform very well.

-Another great feature with NordVPN is Threat Protection.
+Another great feature of NordVPN is called Threat Protection.
 This is a specialized filter that is more than just a VPN ad blocker.
 Threat Protection will block ads, trackers, malware, and phishing domains.
 It will also scan downloaded documents and delete malicious ones.
+Interestingly, Threat Protection can protect all traffic even if it doesn´t pass through a VPN.

 One of the biggest features of NordVPN is the WireGuard VPN protocol.
 NordVPN’s implementation of WireGuard is called NordLynx, and you can easily enable it within the settings area: